salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 5,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 5,000 shares of the stock in a transaction on Friday, December 20th.
-The stock was sold at an average price of $164.53, for a total value of $822,650.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 5,000 shares of the business’s stock in a transaction dated Monday, December 23rd.
+The shares were sold at an average price of $163.94, for a total transaction of $819,700.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Marc Benioff also recently made the following trade(s):